Concordium/concordium.github.io/source/shared/net/mobile-wallet/export-import-mw.rst

 To make sure that you have a backup of your accounts, identities, and addresses, we recommend that you export the data from the Mobile Wallet to a file.
 This way, all your accounts, identities, and your address book are saved in a file you can store in a safe location.

 ..
 Warning::
    **Warning: Backup is essential.
-If you lose your mobile phone and you don't have a backup, you can't access your wallet and your CCDs are permanently inaccessible.**
+If you lose your mobile phone or need to restore your mobile phone and you don't have a backup, you can't access your wallet and your CCDs are permanently inaccessible.**
    **Concordium does not take any responsibility if you lose access to your accounts.
 Concordium strongly advise you to complete a backup every time you create an account and store the backup file in a secure place - preferably offline.**

 ..
 Note::